| What is FELA? The history.

 FELA was enacted by Congress in 1908 to provide benefits for railroad workers injured during the course of their employment.
 In the words of Supreme Court Justice William Douglas, “The Federal Employers’ Liability Act was designed to put on the railroad industry some of the costs of the legs, arms, eyes, and lives which it consumed in its operation.
 Not all of these costs were imposed, for the Act did not make the employer an insurer.
 The liability which it imposed was the liability for negligence. ”Initially, the law was stacked in favor of the railroad.
 By 1939, amendments to the Act leveled the playing field and provided proper protection to railroad workers.
 Despite efforts of the railroads to amend or repeal the act, the FELA is still the exclusive remedy for railroad workers injured on the job.

-The Federal Employers’ Liability Act (FELA)
+What is the Federal Employers’ Liability Act (FELA)?

-is “a response to the special needs of railroad workers who are daily exposed to the risks inherent in railroad work and are helpless to provide adequately for their own safety.”
+FELA is “a response to the special needs of railroad workers who are daily exposed to the risks inherent in railroad work and are helpless to provide adequately for their own safety.”
 (356 U.S. 326, Supreme Court of the United States)